Legislature(2025 - 2026)GRUENBERG 120

 previously dealing with a contentious issue, without Mr.

-Carpenters efforts it is doubtful that a positive resolution
+Carpenter's efforts it is doubtful that a positive resolution

 would have been received.
 He said that he has never met him

-together, and was an excellent mediator.
+people together, and is an excellent mediator.

 10:28:46 AM